 But the men who had gone up with him said, “We are not able to go up against the people, for they are stronger than we.”
 And they gave the children of Israel a bad report of the land which they had spied out, saying, “The land through which we have gone as spies is a land that devours its inhabitants, and all the people whom we saw in it are men of great stature.
 There we saw the giants (the descendants of Anak came from the giants); and we were like grasshoppers in our own sight, and so we were in their sight.”

-iii.
-Each of the statements, “All the men whom we saw in it are men of great stature” or “the giants” and “we were like grasshoppers” were all terrible exaggerations, plain and simple lies.
+· Each of the statements, All the people whom we saw in it are men of great stature or the giants and we were like grasshoppers were all terrible exaggerations – meaning they were lies.